 - Radio waves could adversely affect electric medical equipment.
 Those who use a pacemaker should contact the electric medical equipment manufacturer for the possible influences before use. - The remote keyless entry keyfob transmits radio waves when the buttons are pushed.
 The FAA advises radio waves may affect aircraft navigation and communication systems.
 Do not operate the remote keyless entry keyfob while on an airplane.
-Make sure the buttons are not operated unintentionally when the unit is stored for a flight
+Make sure the buttons are not operated unintentionally when the unit is stored for a flight.

-It is possible to lock/unlock all doors, turn the interior lights on, and activate the panic alarm by using the keyfob from outside the vehicle.
+It is possible to lock/unlock all doors, turn on the interior lights and puddle lights (if so equipped), and activate the panic alarm by using the keyfob from outside the vehicle.